bflaven/ia_usages/ia_seo_ia_semantic_breadcrumb/_prompt/009_ia_seo_ia_categories_issue_wp.md

 ## PROMPT_6
-I am about to do the changes on the staging aka the wp in docker so the best thing to do is to create a plugin :
+I am about to do the chnages on the staging aka the wp in docker so the best thing to do is to create a plugin :

 1. It will make a backup with the same structure so I can rollback to the situaion adn redo the orpation if necessary and change the categories and the slug based on the correct files that are: bck_migration_categories_v4_[timestamp].csv, bck_redirects_categories_v4_[timestamp].csv